Last updated on August 30th, 2023

 - ETZ Ahayim Synagogue – active temple of Jewish religious culture.
 It is considered the oldest building in the modern Ortakoy district.

-– Bulgurcu Sk.
-(Street) – In the 17th century, Ortakey was a multicultural region.
+- Bulgurcu Sk.
+(Street) – In the 17th century, Ortakoy was a multicultural region.
 And Bulgurcu Sokak Street became a place for residential buildings of various national and religious cultures.
 They were all preserved very well and today, it’s a nice spot to walk and see them for yourself.

-– Ciragan Palace Kempinski (the one I mentioned above) – technically, the Palace is located not in Ortakoy neighborhood but nearby Yildiz.
+Technically, the Palace is located not in Ortakoy neighborhood but nearby Yildiz.
 The building was founded in 1863 and built in 1867 in order to add features of European culture to traditional Ottoman architecture.
 Initially, the palace was used for the residence of the Ottoman Sultan Abdul Hamid II and for the meetings of the Turkish parliament.
 Later though it burned down.

 In 1989, the palace was rebuilt as a five-star hotel.
 So now it attracts tourists not only as a hotel but as a historical and cultural architectural monument from the time of the Ottoman Empire.
 Feel free to visit but as a guest to the restaurant or spa.

-BEST PLACES TO STAY IN ORTAKOY:
+EXAMPLES OF NICE AREAS & PLACES TO STAY IN ORTAKOY

 Of the local attractions, I can mention the Church of Ayios Dimitrios, which is 300 years old.
 This Greek Orthodox church is known for having a cave with a holy spring.